erdemtas-et/erdemtas-et/README.md

 <h1 align="center">Hello 👋, I'm Erdem.</h1>
 <p align="left">I can describe myself as non-stop learner.
 After I have studied Econometrics for 4 years, I wanted to pursue a more challenging career in 2015.
 I got into Management Information Systems degree and graduated in 2020.
 Programming, software, briefly every kind of technology is my passion.
-I love to be able to work in this career field.</p>
+I love to be able to work in this field.</p>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=erdemtas-et&label=Profile%20views&color=0e75b6&style=flat" alt="erdemtas-et" /> </p>